Contiguous Memory Allocator

 Subclasses

 The only subclass for the HID class is the Boot Interface Subclass.
-It is a small subset of the report descriptor that is easier to parse for code that does not want (or have resource to) parse a full report descriptor.
+It's a small subset of the report descriptor that is easier to parse for code that does not want (or have resource to) parse a full report descriptor.
 BIOS is one example of such code that want to keep the complexity and footprint as small as possible, but still want to be able to use a keyboard.

 Protocol